 More than 1,800 jobs have been lost in the past three years, it added.

 Councillor Keith Wakefield, leader of the Labour-run council, said: "We have to face the hard facts to keep the city financially healthy."

-Vulnerable people continued to be the priority and limited resources would go into adults' and children's social services, the council said.'Hopeless position'
+Vulnerable people continued to be the priority and limited resources would go into adults' and children's social services, the council said.